kean/Align/README.md

 Align introduces a better alternative to Auto Layout [anchors](https://developer.apple.com/documentation/uikit/nslayoutanchor).

 - **SEMANTIC**.
-Align APIs are high level and focus on what your goals are.
+Align APIs are focus on your goals, not math behind constraints.
 - **POWERFUL**.
 Create multiple constraints with a single line by manipulating collections of anchors.
 - **TYPE SAFE**.
 Makes in impossible to create invalid constraints, at compile time.
 - **FLUENT**.
 Concise and clear API that follows [Swift API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).
 - **SIMPLE**.
 Stop worrying about `translatesAutoresizingMaskIntoConstraints` and manually activating constraints.

-To give you a taste, of what Align APIs looks like, here is just one example:
+To give you a taste, of what *semantic* Align APIs look like, here is an example:

 ```swift
 view.anchors.edges.pin(insets: 20, alignment: .center)